 The Company and its subsidiaries file income tax returns in the U.S. and various foreign jurisdictions.
 The Company's U.S. federal tax returns remain subject to examination for 2015 and subsequent periods.
-The Company's state tax returns remain subject to examination for 2010 and subsequent periods.
+The Company's state tax returns remain subject to examination for 2012 and subsequent periods.
+The Company's foreign tax returns remain subject to examination for 2010 and subsequent periods.